matt-harvey/dailycashmanager/user_guide/Transactions.rst

 - In the second row, select "Cash", then click the *Split* button to the right (see `Split transactions`_ for more explanation on this).
-- There will now be two rows in the bottom half of the transaction control, both with "Cash" selected in the *DR* control.
+- There will now be two rows in the bottom half of the transaction control, both with "Cash" showing in the *DR* box.
 In the first of these rows, enter "200" in the amount box, representing the 200.00 cash you physically withdrew from the ATM.
-In the very bottom row, select "Bank fees" from the *DR* box, and enter "2" in the amount box to the right.
+Leave this first row as "Cash".
+Then in the bottom row, select "Bank fees" from the *DR* box, and enter "2" in the amount box to the right.
   If you can like you can enter text into the "Memo" boxes.
 E.g., you might enter "ATM fee" in the very bottom row, and "ATM withdrawal" in the middle row.
 - Enter the date and click *Save*, as usual.

 Generic transactions can save a bit of time, but if you don't feel like using